MGM Grand fire: Cause

 The fire was confined to the casino and restaurant areas.
-The hotel was equipped with a fire sprinkler system that performed properly by keeping the fire out of other sections of the building.
+The hotel was not equipped with a fire sprinkler system.
 The area with the most fire prevention was in the money counting area, not in individual rooms or on the casino floor.
 The county's fire chief had been concerned that such a fire could occur, as older hotels built prior to 1979 were not required to have certain fire safety features.
 Nevada governor Robert List said, "You can't force people to bring hotels up to codes that didn't exist when they were built."
 For years after its opening, the resort had declined orders to install a second fire hose in one of its showrooms.
 As of June 1980, only 20 percent of fire safety violations – discovered two months earlier by inspectors – had been corrected.

 Electric fire

 The fire was caused by an electrical ground fault inside a wall-mounted electrical receptacle.

 A refrigerated pastry display case was added, after original construction of the hotel, to one of its restaurants (known as The Deli).
 Unlike a modern display case, which would be totally self-contained (compressor installed in bottom of display case), this unit functioned like a walk-in cooler or central air conditioning system, with a pair of copper refrigerant lines connecting its evaporator to a condensing unit located outside the building.
 When this set-up was installed, the copper lineset was run through the same wall soffit as a pre-existing electrical conduit and in physical contact with the conduit.

 The fan-forced evaporator unit in the display case was not properly secured, and thus was able to vibrate constantly while in operation; these vibrations were carried along the copper refrigerant lines, causing the pipes to rub against the electrical conduit in the wall soffit and make them vibrate as well.
 Galvanic corrosion occurred, in which the copper refrigerant pipes were in physical contact with the aluminum electrical conduit, causing the conduit to erode over time.
 Galvanic corrosion and vibration – as well as jagged edges and stretched wires resulting from poor workmanship during the installation – eventually resulted in the electrical wires inside the conduit missing chunks of their plastic insulation.
 The conduit was rendered un-grounded (there was no separate ground wire; the metal conduit itself was designed to function as the ground, so the disintegration of the conduit rendered the system un-grounded).